jkrogsboell/perfect-scrollbar/README.md

 ## GWT

-In your module file use one of the following includes:
+In your module file, use one of the following includes:
 ```html
 <inherits name='com.github.perfectscrollbar.PerfectScrollbar'/>
 ```